Mrs Gamble and our school team went along to compete in the Gymnastics challenge...

 Ambassadors- our Year 6 ambassadors are elected by pupils and teaching staff.
 They are our student body representatives at important events.

 Surveys- staff, pupil and parent surveys are important to us.
 We promote ‘having your voice heard’ at Newcroft.
+Our children vote for changes they want to see- our latest vote allowed the pupils to choose their new reward for winning the half termly house cup!

 The Rule of Law